robrwo/Data-Pageset-Exponential/README.md

 # SUPPORT FOR OLDER PERL VERSIONS

-This module requires Perl v5.10.1 or later.
+Since v0.8.0, the this module requires Perl v5.20 or later.

 Future releases may only support Perl versions released in the last ten years.